DanielMartensson/MataveID/README.md

 - ERA-DC for mechanical damped systems in the time plane
 - SINDY for multivariable abritary nonlinear systems
 - RLS for all kind of arbitary single input and single output systems
-- OCID for linear feedback systems (I haven't found any real world practice for this method yet)
+- OCID for closed loop identification, observer identification and controller identification
+- ORTJIOP for stochastic closed loop identification
 - FILTFILT2 for low pass filtering without phase delay
 - SPA for spectral analysis
 - IDBODE for mechanical damped systems in the frequency plane